Involuntary treatment: Legislative distinctions

-Legislation may allow for involuntary of a particular disease or class of diseases such as mental disorders.
+Legislation may allow for involuntary treatment of a particular disease or class of diseases such as mental disorders.
 Some countries have legislation to involuntarily detain or examine those suspected to have tuberculosis, or treat them if infected.
+Some countries have general legislation allowing for any treatment deemed necessary if an individual is unable to consent to a treatment due to lack of capacity.

 Those treated for mental health disorders are committed before involuntary treatment.
-Those under community treatment orders may be ordered to take medication, and if they fail to maybe be committed and treated involuntarily.
+Those under community treatment orders (also known as outpatient commitment in some countries) may be ordered to take medication, and if they fail to may be committed and treated involuntarily.

-In some countries, involuntary treatment for mental health is not used to treat a symptom that is present but to reduce the risk of symptoms returning through the use prophylactic psychotropic medication.
+In some countries, involuntary treatment for mental health is not used to treat a symptom that is present, but rather to reduce the risk of symptoms returning through the use prophylactic psychotropic medication.
 This is achieved through the use of outpatient commitment where a patient may be detained in hospital if they fail to take the medication doctors have prescribed them.

-Some countries have general legislation allowing for any treatment deemed necessary if an individual is unable to consent to a treatment due to lack of capacity.

 Forms

 Chemical restraint, such as forcible injection with the antipsychotic haloperidol or benzodiazepine sedative midazolam, may be used to sedate a patient who is agitated.
 In some countries, antipsychotics and sedatives can be forcibly administered to those who are committed, using intramuscular depot injection.
 Those with anorexia nervosa may receive force-feeding.

 Those with infectious diseases such as tuberculosis can be detained and isolated.
+Brazil, Bulgaria, Costa Rica, Croatia, Czechia, France, Hungary, Indonesia, Italy, Poland, and Russia make certain vaccinations mandatory.

+In the Czech Republic, men convicted of sex offenses are in practice given the choice of long-term detention or castration.
 Japan requires transgender people to undergo sterilization to have their gender formally recognized.
-In the Czech Republic, men convicted of sex offenses are in practice given the choice of long-term detention or castration.
-Brazil, Bulgaria, Costa Rica, Croatia, Czechia, France, Hungary, Indonesia, Italy, Poland, and Russia make certain vaccinations mandatory.